AbibuSheriff/OpenReliefJamaica/docs/database/README.md

 No real personal information is stored or displayed.

+Organisation Table

+Table Name: Organisation
+Purpose: Stores information about NGOs, government bodies, charities, and relief agencies that are part of the emergency-response network.
+This table is used to match incoming reports to the correct organisation for response.

+Fields:
+Field	Description
+org_name	Name of the organisation (NGO, charity, government department) org_type	Category of organisation: NGO, Government, Charity, etc. contact_name	Main point of contact for emergency coordination contact_email	Email address for receiving disaster alerts contact_phone	Emergency phone contact parish_focus	Region(s) where the organisation is active Example Rows (Test Data)

+Used for development and testing of routing-to-organisation logic.

+Global Citizens Caribbean – NGO – St. Thomas

+Red Cross (Government unit) – St. Mary

+Oxfam (Charity) – St. James

+Notes:

+All entries are sample/test organisations for system validation.

+Table is used to automatically route emergency categories to matching organisations.

+Ensures structured coordination during disaster events.

+No real contact details are stored.

 Table feeds the map API and admin dashboard.

 Validated through Base44 data model configuration.